1: Many people develop sepsis – Raising awareness of sepsis can save lives

 It is estimated that sepsis affects 27-30 million people worldwide each year.
 There are several linked terms - sepsis, septic shock, septicaemia, blood poisoning.
 As sepsis can develop quickly, prompt recognition and treatment are important to minimise its effects.

-This three minute video summarises sepsis:
+This short video summarises sepsis:

 2: Several biological changes occur in the body during sepsis